2022 Tennessee elections: House of Representatives

-Republican

-Democratic

-Tennessee elected nine U.S. Representatives, each representing one of Tennessee's nine Congressional Districts.
+Tennessee elected nine U.S. Representatives, each representing one of Tennessee's nine congressional districts.

 Results

 Gubernatorial

-The Tennessee's gubernatorial election was held on November 8, 2022, to elect the Governor of Tennessee.
-Incumbent Republican Governor Bill Lee was re-elected to a second term with almost 65% of the vote, improving on his performance from 2018.
+Incumbent Republican governor Bill Lee was re-elected to a second term with almost 65% of the vote, improving on his performance from 2018.

 The Tennessee primaries took place on August 4, 2022, with Lee and Democrat Jason Martin winning their respective parties' nominations.

 Lee was sworn in on January 21, 2023.